jedlimlx/Quantum-Hydrodynamics/docs/introduction.md

     <iframe width="560" height="315" src="https://www.youtube-nocookie.com//embed/4SDc78LO8JQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 > Videos above taken from Supplementary Material of J. W. M. Bush, “Pilot-wave hydrodynamics,” Annu.
 Rev. Fluid Mech.
 47, 269–292 (2015).

-Now, you may wonder - if the system is symmetric, why does the drop walk in some cases, rather than always bouncing on the same spot.
+Now, you may wonder - if the system is symmetric, why does the droplet walk in some cases, rather than always bouncing on the same spot?

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Le4siCZIYcA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Well, this is caused by the system becoming more unstable as the bath is vibrated more vigorously.
 These instabilities arise from the transient waves (shown in the uneven water surface in the video) created by the droplet taking longer to decay as explained previously.
-As a result, the force exerted on droplet as it bounces off the water surface is no longer directly vertical.
+As a result, the force exerted on the droplet as it bounces off the water surface is no longer directly vertical.
 Thus, the bouncing of the droplet becomes unstable and the droplet will begin to "walk".

 When the bath is vibrated even more vigorously, the droplet begins to walk not in a straight line but move around in an